golangdata structures

 )

-store.Options.Secure = false // set to true in production
+store.Options.Secure = false // Set to 'true' in production (requires HTTPS)

 gob.Register(model.User{})